Mansa School Borehole Project – Zambia

 The schools facilitate students living in rural villages from preschool to grade nine.
 The schools currently lack appropriate water sources.
 As a result, students, teachers, and members of surrounding communities travel long distances to obtain water for consumption and frequent unprotected water sources, such as local streams.

 In 2009, an NGO installed play pumps with water towers.
-However, the pumps only worked one year.
+However, the pumps only worked for one year.

 A borehole is a deep well with a hand pump, and can last a lifetime with proper maintenance.
 Afridev hand pumps will be used, and are capable of lifting water from depths of about 45 meters.